gekkedev/giveawayHelper/README.md

-# Giveaway Helper Enhancer
+# Giveaway Killer (a.k.a.
+Giveaway Enhancer)
-This script enhances the popular [Steam key giveaway site helper](https://github.com/Citrinate/giveawayHelper) by automatic task solving, when solving is not required at all.
-It also supports by removing banners/popups if a giveaway site excessively uses them.
-Therefore it does not interfere with the Giveaway Helper and is meant to fuction as a Plug-in.
+This script enhances the popular [Steam key giveaway site helper](https://github.com/Citrinate/giveawayHelper) by automatically logging in or solving tasks.
+It also removes banners/popups if a giveaway site excessively uses them.
+Therefore it does not interfere with the Giveaway Helper.
 Using both of them is higly recommended.

 **Disclaimer: Any usage of this script may violate the Terms of Service of the sites it runs on.
 It is absolutely meant to do that.
 Use at your own risk.**